UN issues injunction to stop UK turning off Archie Battersbee’s life support

 The family argued that stopping treatment would be in breach of the UK’s obligations under Articles 10 and 12 of the UN Convention on the Rights of People with Disabilities, and Article 6 of the UN Convention on the Rights of Children.

-Responding to the news, Archie’s mother said: “I am so grateful to the UN for their response and acting so quickly for my son.
-We have been under so much stress and anxiety; we are already broken and the not-knowing what was going to happen next was excruciating.
+Responding to the news, Ms Dance said: “I am so grateful to the UN for their response and acting so quickly for my son.
+We have been under so much stress and anxiety; we are already broken and the not knowing what was going to happen next was excruciating.
 To get this news now means everything.

-“This is the first time this has ever happened in history of this inhumane system in the UK.
-There have been so many ups and downs, but we have put on the full armour of God, gone into the battle and now we have given Archie time, that is all we have ever asked for.”
+“This is the first time this has ever happened in [the] history of this inhumane system in the UK.
+There have been so many ups and downs, but we have put on the full armour of God, gone into the battle and now we have given Archie time – that is all we have ever asked for.”

 The youngster has relied on mechanical ventilation since being admitted to hospital on 7 April, when he was found unconscious with a ligature over his head.